openebs-archive/cstor-operators/docs/troubleshooting/rancher_prerequisite.md

 ### iSCSI services on RHEL or Ubuntu

-#### Step1:  Verify iSCSI initiator is installed and services are running
+#### Step1:  Verify if iSCSI initiator is installed and services are running

 Below commands are required to verify and install iscsi services on nodes